How a Breakup Inspired Phil Collins’ First Solo LP, ‘Face Value’

-And after spending the past few years writing and singing songs about mythical forest creatures and other prog-approved subjects, Collins used his solo debut to vent his hurt, frustration and confusion about his impending breakup.
-From the harrowing opener “In the Air Tonight” to the album’s penultimate track, the fragile ballad “If Leaving Me Is Easy,” it’s the most personal record he’s ever made.
-(Face Value closes with a cover of the Beatles‘ Revolver mind-trip “Tomorrow Never Knows” that fits thematically if you squint the right way.)
+After spending the past few years writing and singing songs about mythical forest creatures and other prog-approved subjects, Collins used his solo debut to vent his hurt, frustration and confusion about the impending breakup.
+From the harrowing opener "In the Air Tonight" to the album's penultimate track, the fragile ballad "If Leaving Me Is Easy," it's the most personal record he's ever made.
+Face Value closes with a cover of the Beatles' Revolver mind-trip "Tomorrow Never Knows," and that actually fits thematically if you squint the right way.

 Ironically, it was Genesis' success following the release of 1978's ...
 And Then There Were Three ... , and the massive world tour that accompanied it, that was partly to blame for Collins' divorce.
 But he was determined to work it out, and took a break from the band to try to patch together what was left of his marriage.